 - Squats, Sit-ups, and Pushups

-Squats are done by the lowering of the hips from a standing position and then standing up again.
-The ascent and descent flex both the knees and ankles joints.
+Squats are done by lowering the hips from a standing position and then standing up again.
+The ascent and descent flex both the knees and ankle joints.

 Sit-ups are abdominal exercises done by lying on the back and lifting the torso.
 Regular sit-ups strengthen the body and tone muscles.

 Pushups are a common form of exercise that involves lowering and lifting the torso using the arms.
-Pushups are fast, and good exercise for building strength can be done anywhere as they do not need space or equipment.
-Squats, sit-ups, and pushups make the body strong, build muscles, improve flexibility, posture, balance, coordination, strengthen the diaphragm and reduce the risk of back pain.
+Pushups are fast, and good exercise for building strength and can be done anywhere as they do not need space or equipment.
+Squats, sit-ups, and pushups make the body strong, build muscles, improve flexibility, posture, balance, and coordination, and strengthen the diaphragm, reducing the risk of back pain.

 Being physically active is very important for the overall health of a person.
-Physical fitness is also very beneficial to older people.
-It keeps their body strong, improves immunity, respiratory and cardiovascular systems.
+Physical fitness is also very beneficial for older people.
+It keeps their bodies strong and improves their immunity and respiratory and cardiovascular systems.
 They also retain flexibility, balance, and coordination.

-You can be creative with your daily physical exercises for 30 minutes.
-Walking, dancing, walking up and down the stairs and doing physical tasks at home benefit the body.
+For 30 minutes each day, you can be creative with your physical exercises.
+Walking, dancing, walking up and down the stairs, and doing physical tasks at home benefit the body.